-When it enters into over-the-counter contracts, the SICAV may be exposed to risks linked to the solvency of its counterparties and their capacity to comply with the terms of these contracts.
+When it enters into over-the-counter contracts, securities lending or repurchase and reverse repurchase agreements, the SICAV may be exposed to risks related to the solvency of its counterparties and their capacity to comply with the terms of these contracts.
 The SICAV may therefore enter into forward, option and swap contracts or use other derivative techniques, all of which involve a risk for the SICAV that the counterparty may fail to fulfil its obligations in connection with each contract.
+The use of collateral can limit this counterparty risk but cannot eliminate it entirely.